UOA-CS732-SE750-Students-2023/cs732-se75-assignment-yilin927-YashiLin/README.md

 <div id="header" align="center">
   <img src="https://github.com/YashiLin1/YashiLin1.github.io/blob/cs732-se75-assignment-yilin927-YashiLin/demogif.gif?raw=true"/>
 </div>

-## :smiley_cat: MeowShop - A cute website with 3D objects and animation effects!
+# :smiley_cat:  MeowShop - A cute website with 3D objects and animation!
-Check out the website at https://yashilin1.github.io/
+Check out the website at https://yashilin1.github.io/ This is a "Tech Demo" assignment by Yashi Lin.

-Yashi Lin - Assignment - Tech Demo
+**&nbsp;**

 # ⚡ Quick setup
-- Download all the files from the [Master](https://github.com/UOA-CS732-SE750-Students-2023/cs732-se75-assignment-yilin927-YashiLin/tree/master) branch of this repo to your local folder.
+- Download all the files from the [Master branch](https://github.com/UOA-CS732-SE750-Students-2023/cs732-se75-assignment-yilin927-YashiLin/tree/master)  of this repo to your local folder.
 - Install [Node.js](https://nodejs.org/en); install [VS Code](https://code.visualstudio.com/) (or any code-editing tool as you like)
 - Open your terminal and run command to install the necessary libraries
 ```